U.S. judge in Flynn case retires, joining wave of jurists allowing Biden to name successors

 Sullivan will join seven judges on senior status in Washington’s influential U.S. District Court, which oversees numerous high-profile lawsuits involving the federal government.
 His retirement leaves Judge Colleen Kollar-Kotelly, appointed in 1997, as the only one of 13 active judges named before Obama took office, including nine named by Obama and four by Trump.

-Carol D. Leonnig contributed to this story.
+Carol D. Leonnig and Jacob Bogage contributed to this report.

 Flynn judge one of federal bench’s most probing skeptics of Justice Dept. misconduct, legal observers say